-- (i) Other matters as the Boards think fit including, in particular, - (ii) the licensed hours of licensed premises in the locality.

-- 4.13.4 At the Conjoined meeting on 19 January 2023, all four Boards agreed that: - Consultation for the Overprovision Assessment would take place simultaneously with (the second) Consultation for review of the Licensing Policy Statement (1 April to 15 June 2023); - Consultees for the purpose of the Overprovision Assessment would remain the same as those for review of the Licensing Policy Statement (Appendix 1); - Intermediate data zones within each Board area would constitute a locality therefore mirroring the historical position to date; - · licensed hours shall not be taken into account and - · categories of licensed premises shall be both on and off sales; - 4.13.5 2018 Overprovision Assessment: The Board agreed that there was NO overprovision of licensed premises in Stewartry.
+- (i) Other matters as the Boards think fit including, in particular, - (ii) the licensed hours of licensed premises in the locality. - 4.13.4 At the Conjoined meeting on 19 January 2023, all four Boards agreed that: - Consultation for the Overprovision Assessment would take place simultaneously with (the second) Consultation for review of the Licensing Policy Statement (1 April to 15 June 2023); - Consultees for the purpose of the Overprovision Assessment would remain the same as those for review of the Licensing Policy Statement (Appendix 1); - Intermediate data zones within each Board area would constitute a locality therefore mirroring the historical position to date; - · licensed hours shall not be taken into account and - categories of licensed premises shall be both on and off sales; - 4.13.5 2018 Overprovision Assessment: The Board agreed that there was NO overprovision of licensed premises in Wigtown.
 The last overprovision assessment took place in 2018 and involved a presentation given on behalf of NHS Dumfries and Galloway by the Alcohol and Drugs Partnership (ADP).
-The ADP recommendations in respect of Stewartry was that there was no overprovision of licensed premises. - 4.13.6 After considering all information before it (including the terms of the overprovision presentation), the Stewartry Board decided that there was no overprovision of licensed premises in Stewartry. - 4.13.7 The number of licensed premises in Stewartry in 2018 compared to 2023 remains the same.
-However, in 2023, there are 3 more off sales premises and 3 less on sales premises as detailed below:
+The ADP recommendations in respect of Wigtown was that: - Stranraer East is overprovided for in respect of off sales

+- 4.3.16 After considering all information before it (including the terms of the overprovision presentation), the Wigtown Board decided that there was no overprovision of licensed premises in Wigtown. - 4.13.7 There were 13 more licensed premises in Wigtown in 2018 compared to current 2023 as follows: